sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 - attribute == column,
 - RDBMS == relational database management system.

+Problem description (for which we will create a database):

+**Bob's Shoes**

+Bob has a factory that produces shoes, he needs a database to store information about his shoes, customers, orders, etc.

+We need to store:

+- customer information,
+- order information,
+- shoe information.

 ## Designing and Implementing Tables

 ## Improving Table Design Through Normalization